 You can find out how to improve your credit by learning what’s affecting your credit.
 Pull a recent copy of your credit reports from all three credit bureaus for free through AnnualCreditReport.com.
-If you’ve already ordered your free reports for the year, you can also purchase single or three-in-one credit reports through any of the bureaus.
+If you’ve already ordered your free reports for the year, you also can purchase single or three-in-one credit reports through any of the bureaus.

 Ideally, the debts you’re responsible for are in your name only and those your spouse is responsible for are in his or her name only.
 A refinance, balance transfer, and consolidation are options for the two of you to restructure your debts so they’re in the responsible person's name.

 It’s common for ex-spouses to struggle financially in the months and sometimes years following the divorce.
 Seek help through consumer credit counseling if you’re having trouble paying all your bills.
 The counselor can help you assess your financial situation and help you decide the best way to deal with your bills.
-Depending on the severity of your situation, the credit counseling agency may suggest that you file bankruptcy.
+Depending on the severity of your situation, the credit counseling agency may suggest that you file for bankruptcy.

+If you’re going to legally change your name to your maiden name, do so before you start applying for new credit.
 That way, your new accounts will be issued in the legal name you’ll use going forward.
 Also, contact your existing creditors to have them change the name on your accounts.

 A name change won’t affect your credit since accounts are linked based on your social security number.
 All variations of your name will be listed on your credit report.

 Get a secured credit card if necessary.
 The key to building a good credit score is to show that you can handle credit responsibly.
 That includes borrowing only what you need and making payments on time every month.
 If you already have accounts in your name alone, you’re on the right track.
-Pay these on time every month and keep your credit card balances below 30% of the credit limit.
+Pay these on time every month and keep your credit card balances below 30 percent of the credit limit.